 Vacation Bible School.
 This event takes place every July for one week from 9:0012:00 noon.
 It is a joyous time of learning that requires the efforts of many people to provide a memorable experience for all of the children who come.

 Youth Group Mission Trip.
 Each July, about two dozen members of our Youth Group and their adult sponsors go on a week-long mission trip to help improve the living conditions of families facing hardship, while also sharing with them Christian devotions and fellowship.
-Past trips have gone to Elizabeth City, NC, Brighton, Tn, Sanford, Mi, Smithers, WV., Hoosick Falls, N.Y., Savannah, Ga, and Keansburg, N. J.
+Past trips have gone to such places as Elizabeth City, NC, Brighton, TN, Sanford, MI, Smithers, WV, and Hoosick Falls, NY.